dshyleshkarthik7-hue/python-api-parser/README.md

 Contributions, suggestions, and improvements are welcome.

-If you have ideas to improve the project, feel free to open an issue or submit a pull request.
+Feel free to fork the repository, open an issue, or submit a pull request.

 ---

-## ⭐ If you found this project useful
+## ⭐ Support

-Consider giving the repository a ⭐ on GitHub if it helped you learn a new Python pattern.
+If you found this project helpful, consider giving it a ⭐ on GitHub.